-Make it Potluck-Times are tough, times are hard. . .
+Times are tough, times are hard. . .
 Lots of people are feeling the pinch in their wallets.
 While you may want to hold a giant bash at your place, don’t feel as though you have to foot the bill entirely.
-Consider making your party a Potluck!
+Consider making your party a potluck!

 Divide your party menu into various categories and when your guests ask what to bring, give them a choice of several different categories to choose from such as Dips (Cold, Hot, Spicy), or Chips/Dippers (potato chips, tortilla chips, pretzels), Hot Appetizers (Armadillo eggs, crescent pizza bites), Main Dish (chili, baked beans, etc)